sakthy1127/apiAutomation/README.md

     mvn -B -f pom.xml test -Dtest.tagnames=regression
 6) To run all test cases
     mvn test

-7)Test Reports will get generate under the allure-results
+7)Test Reports will auto generated under the allure-results **Note:**
+The report will be displayed in the browser, if not plz go the project location and execute the below command "allure server"

 Sample run report image is under sampleReportImage folder